-The construction of appropriate supercells for the study of the domain walls of interest will be detailed in the following subsection.
+The construction of appropriate supercells for the study of the domain walls of interest will be detailed here below.
 All atomic configurations were fully relaxed by minimizing the atomic forces using a variable-metric scheme.
-Convergence was assumed when the forces on the ions were less than $0.005 \,\text{eV/Å}$ .
+Convergence was assumed when the forces on the ions were less than 0.005 eV/Å.

-B. Domain wall geometries
+B. Domain-wall geometries

 PbTiO3 belongs to the important group of ferroelectric materials based on the cubic perovskite structure.
-At the temperature of $765 \text{ K} \text{ PbTiO}3$ undergoes a single phase transition from the paraelectric cubic phase to a tetragonally distorted ferroelectric phase, Fig. 1(a), and remains in this tetragonal phase down to T=0.
+At the temperature of 765 K PbTiO3 undergoes a single phase transition from the paraelectric cubic phase to a tetragonally distorted ferroelectric phase, Fig. 1(a), and remains in this tetragonal phase down to T=0.
 In this state, six energetically equivalent orientations of the spontaneous polarization exist.
 The domain walls between these variants can be regarded as twin boundaries on low-index lattice planes.
-With the additional constraint that the normal component of the polarization should be continuous across the domain wall, so that no net interface charge is present, there are two allowed types: (i) twins on (100) planes with parallel polarization of opposite orientation in the neighboring domains ( $180^{\circ}$ domain wall); and (ii) twins on (101) planes with the polarizations on either side of the domain wall being almost perpendicular to one another ( $90^{\circ}$ domain wall).
-These situations are illustrated in Figs. 1(b) and (c), respectively.
+With the additional constraint that the normal component of the polarization should be continuous across the domain wall so that no net interface charge is present, there are two allowed types: (i) twins on (100) planes with parallel polarization of opposite orientation in the neighboring domains (180° domain wall); and (ii) twins on (101) planes with the polarizations on either side of the domain wall being almost perpendicular to one another (90° domain wall).
+These situations are illustrated in Figs. 1(b) and 1(c), respectively.
+In principle, it would be also possible to construct 180° domain walls by twinning the